susam/invaders/README.md

 *Not so long time ago in a galaxy near, near away ...*

 Bright orange ships visit the player's planet and begins dropping boulders from space to hit the player.
 The player defends itself by hitting the ships and the falling boulders with laser pulses.
 When a boulder is hit successfully, it vanishes instantly.
 When a ship is hit successfully, it loses its health.
 The health is indicated by the colour of the ship.
 Bright orange indicates perfect health.
 When a bright orange ship is hit, it turns dark orange.
 When a dark orange ship is hit, it turns dark red.
 A dark red ship is in critical condition.
 If a dark red ship is hit again, it vanishes.

 When a boulder hits the player it loses health.
 The player is initially bright green that indicates that it is in perfect health.
 When a perfectly healthy player is hit, it turns dark green.
 If the player is hit again while it is dark green, it turns dull yellow.
 If the player is hit when it is dull yellow, it vanishes and the game ends.

 Further, as each game level progresses, the ships gradually descend.
 The fewer the number of ships that are still visible, the faster they descend.
 When the lowermost ship reaches the same level as that of the player, it moves rapidly in the direction of the player and collides with the player.
 When a ship collides with the player, the ship vanishes but so does the player and the game ends.

 ### Health Levels

 Each ship has three grades of health and the player too has three grades of health.
 After being hit and losing health, the ships and the player can regain health as the game continues.
 A ship gains health by one grade after it drops ten boulders since it was last hit.
 The player gains health by one grade after it gains 100 points since it was last hit.

-When a ship collides with the player, the ship loses all its health and vanishes, so does the player, and the game ends immediately.
+When a ship collides with the player, the ship loses all its health and vanishes; so does the player and the game ends immediately.

 ### Game Levels

 The game can be played indefinitely long.
-There are multiple levels in the game that are numbered 1, 2, 3, and so on.
+There are multiple levels in the game that are numbered 1, 2, 3 and so on.
 After level 1000, the level is reset to 1, however, the score remains intact, so one can keep playing levels 1 to 1000 repeatedly in a loop if one has the patience and skill to do so.

 At level 1, only three ships visit the player's planet.
 At level 2, six ships visit the planet.
 At level 3 and above, ten ships visit the planet.

 The boulders drop at various random speeds.
 The range of possible speeds for the boulders is decided by the game level.
 The speed of the ships too depends on the level.
 Further, the tempo of the background music too depends on the level.

 The following table shows the various game parameters for each level.